Child Care Services

 Eligible families of children under the age of 13 may receive child care financial assistance so that parents can work, attend school, or participate in training.
 Eligible families may choose from the following providers that meet local and state requirements:

 - Relative (i.e., family member) providers

-Child care providers can find information on child care and preschool provider certification, provider accreditation, child referral and attendance tracking, and training and credentialing opportunities at TWC’s Child Care Providers’ Resources.
+Child care and early learning programs can find information on child care and preschool certification, child care and early learning program accreditation, child referral and attendance tracking, and training and credentialing opportunities at TWC’s Child Care Programs’ Resources.

-In addition to offering Child Care Services, Boards partner with regulated child care providers to improve the quality of child care.
-Quality improvement activities, such as Texas Rising Star Provider Certification, may vary by Board.
+In addition to offering Child Care Services, Boards partner with regulated child care and early learning programs to improve the quality of child care.
+Quality improvement activities and supports may vary by Board.